VirtualGL/virtualgl/BUILDING.md

 - Cygwin or Cygwin64 with the following packages:
   * GCC and G++
-  * X11 and OpenGL development libraries:
+  * X11 and OpenGL development libraries (see above)
-    libX11, libXext, libGL, and libGLU
   * libturbojpeg-devel
     (Both Cygwin and Cygwin64 provide the TurboJPEG API DLL for libjpeg-turbo, so you can optionally build against this rather than the official